chencindyj/PySpark_Work/README.md

 # PySpark_Work
-Using Formula 1 race data
+Analyzing Formula 1 race data using Databricks, PySpark, and data stored on AWS.